ServiceStackApps/ReactChat/README.md

 The
 [wwwroot_build/deploy/](https://github.com/ServiceStackApps/ReactChat/tree/master/src/ReactChat/ReactChat/wwwroot_build/deploy)
-folder contains files you want available for production and copied into the staged folder which we use to store and copy the production `appsettings.txt` that override default `<appSettings/>`.
+folder contains any additional files you want available for production which are also copied into the staging folder and is whate we use to copy the production `appsettings.txt` to override default `<appSettings/>`.

 The result is a complete stand-alone ASP.NET Web Application that's ready for production deployment which we can deploy by populating `wwwroot_build/publish/config.json` with MS WebDeploy settings: